SAP/terraform-provider-btp/tech-docs/DRIFTDETECTION.md

 ## Further options

 Besides the `terraform plan` command there are further options to detect drifts in your infrastructure.
 You can also create custom checks by leveraging the data sources of the Terraform provider and combine the results with custom logic e.g., in a CI/CD pipeline.
 The concrete setup depends on your requirements and no generic solution can be provided.

+## Next Steps

+After a configuration drift has been detected you must analyze the changes and decide how to proceed.
+In general you have two options:

+- You can either reconcile the *infrastructure setup* by applying the changes via the `terraform apply` command.
+This will apply the change to the platform so that the infrastructure matches your Terraform state again.
+- You can adjust the *Terraform state* without applying changes to the infrastructure.
+The process to sync the state with the infrastructure on the platform is described in the [official Terraform documentation](https://developer.hashicorp.com/terraform/tutorials/state/refresh) leveraging the `-refresh-only` mode for `terraform plan` and `terraform apply`.